TuftsIntroDH/.github/profile/README.md

 Distant Reading

-In class

--   Discussion: Distant reading, the "classics," and the great unread

-Read
+Read **before class**

 -   Wellmon, Chad.
 "Sacred Reading: From Augustine to the Digital Humanists." *The Hedgehog Review* 17, no. 3 (Fall 2015).
 -   Hobbes, Thucydides, Book 5

+In class

+-   Discussion: Distant reading, the "classics," and the great unread

 Homework